KKGo-Software-engineering/workshop-summer/Backlog.md

 - Response 200 OK with a success message.
 - should handle any error and response appropriate error message and status code.

-## Story 2: As a Admin, I want to view a all of expenses list so that I can manupulate the expenses for user.
+## Story 2: As a Admin, I want to view a all of expenses list so that I can manupulate the expenses for spender.

 Acceptance Criteria:
 - The Admin can view a list of all their expenses.